Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Foire aux Santons in Aix-en-Provence

-Southern France may not at first sight seem like a winter wonderland, but the Santons of Provence are a local tradition that dates back to the 18th century.
-The tiny terracotta figurines, or santons, were originally created to play out nativity scenes in a miniature fashion, when the traditional nativity scenes in churches were outlawed during the French Revolution.
+Southern France may not seem like a typical winter wonderland, but the Santons of Provence are a local tradition dating back to the 18th century.

 Today, these nativity figurines are a much-loved part of Christmas festivities in the South of France and you can find markets entirely dedicated to both the santons and the artists that create them, with one of the best markets located in Aix-en-Provence.

-The foire aux santons (santons fair) started here in 1934 and still takes place from late November to the end of December every year.
 You'll find it in the centre of Aix-en-Provence, running alongside the annual Christmas market, which starts at the Place de la Rotonde and spreads down the city's central boulevard, Cours Mirabeau.
-Here you'll find santonniers selling their creations, often displayed reenacting everything from traditional nativity scenes to full-blown village life including fishmongers, bakers and farmers.

 Any market in Aix-en-Provence is a joy but the santons fair is an excellent way to both appreciate this unique cultural aspect of Provence, and to pick up some very special treasures to take home with you.